ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ems-esp/README.md

 ### 3.0.0-alpha.2 (2024-02-16)
 * Node >= 18 required
 * update heatdemand weight changes to be effective during active instance

-### 3.0.0-alpha.1 (2024-02-15)
-* ems-esp gateway: Raw telegram search for EMS+ thermostats: switchPrograms and holidayModes (RC310/RC300)
-* create writable objects / states for switchPrograms and holidayModes
-* this function is only active when no km200 gateway is selected - ems-esp gateway only
-* improve error messages for km200 (wrong ip / passwords)
-* small changes within PDF adapter documentation

-### 3.0.0-alpha.0 (2024-02-05)
-* Search for ems-esp states for EMS+ thermostats: switchPrograms and holidayModes (RC310/RC300)
-* Implement raw telegram search for EMS+ entities and create writable objects / states
-* The search is only active when no km200 gateway is selected

-### 2.8.0 (2024-02-04)
-* influxdb adapter version >= 4.0.2 required
-* store km200 recordings only within defined retention period for influxdb
-* delay start of statistics by 5 minutes

 ## License
 MIT License